 Since Portugal is known for its traditional textile industry that values quality, craftsmanship & fair working conditions, we didn’t look too far for our production partners.

 Our swimwear & garment production takes place in small socially responsible factories in northern Portugal.
 Nearly 100% of the energy needed for the production of our swimwear is generated by the factories' own solar panels.
 Like us, they believe that together we can make a difference to leave a lighter footprint on this planet.

 Our shared passion for sustainable and innovative solutions to fashion has made our working relationship even better than we could have imagined - memes may or may not be exchanged the daily.

 Turning trash to treasure.

 “Thanks, it’s recycled!”
-Narah Soleigh swimwear is exclusively made using premium Italian fabric, with ECONYL® bringing that main character energy.
+Narah Soleigh swimwear is made using premium fabrics from Italy & France, with ECONYL® bringing that main character energy.
 ECONYL® regenerated nylon is a yarn that consists of waste like fabric scraps, industrial plastic & abandoned fishing nets from landfills and oceans all over the world.
 The waste is collected by organisations such as Healthy Seas and Net Works.
 Between 2013 and 2018, Healthy Seas alone have rescued 453 tons of fishing nets - that’s the weight of three blue whales & enough to produce more than 4 million bikinis.